Chirag-Matta/HydMetro/README.md

 # Dijkstras-algorithm-Hyderabad metro

-Introduction:
-This C++ code demonstrates the practical application of Dijkstra's algorithm in real-time scenarios, specifically in the context of Hyderabad's metro system.
-The algorithm is employed to determine the shortest path from a selected source station to every destination station.
-In this implementation, each of the 56 metro stations in Hyderabad is assigned a unique integer value starting from 0.
-Upon user input of the source station, Dijkstra's algorithm is executed to calculate and display the minimum number of stations required to reach every other station from the source.
+This C++ code exemplifies the practical implementation of Dijkstra's algorithm within the context of Hyderabad's metro system, showcasing its utility in determining the shortest paths from a chosen source station to all other stations.
+Each of the 56 metro stations in Hyderabad is mapped to a unique integer value, starting from 0.
+Upon receiving user input for the source station, the algorithm is triggered to compute and exhibit the minimum number of stations required to reach each destination from the selected source.

-Algorithmic Complexity:
-The time complexity associated with Dijkstra's algorithm is O(V^2), where V represents the number of vertices in the graph.
-The space complexity of the algorithm is O(V).

-This project improves the basic understanding of graph concepts and one of the most important algorithm "DIJKSTRA'S ALGORITHM"
+The algorithm's time complexity is O(V^2), where V denotes the number of vertices in the graph, while the space complexity stands at O(V).
+This project serves to enhance comprehension of graph concepts and the significance of Dijkstra's algorithm, a fundamental component in graph theory.

 # STATION CODES
         Node number                                       Station Name